 Astronaut Steve MacLean Appointed President of the Canadian Space Agency

-NASA and the University of Arizona announced that they were bringing to a close the successful Phoenix Mars Lander mission.
-Phoenix had exceeded expectations by performing breakthrough science far beyond its planned 90-days in the hostile environment of the Red Planet, with discoveries like the presence of water ice in the Martian soil, and the Canadian discovery of snow falling from clouds in Mars' atmosphere.
+NASA and the University of Arizona announce that they are bringing to a close the successful Phoenix Mars Lander mission.
+Phoenix exceeded expectations by performing breakthrough science far beyond its planned 90-days in the hostile environment of the Red Planet, with discoveries like the presence of water ice in the Martian soil, and the Canadian discovery of snow falling from clouds in Mars' atmosphere.

-The Canadian Space Agency announced that MacDonald Dettwiler and Associates Ltd. (MDA) had been awarded a 16-month contract valued at $40 million to begin the design of the RADARSAT Constellation Mission (RCM).
+The Canadian Space Agency announces that MacDonald Dettwiler and Associates Ltd. (MDA) is awarded a 16-month contract valued at $40 million to begin the design of the RADARSAT Constellation Mission (RCM).

 The RADARSAT Constellation is the evolution of the RADARSAT Program and will ensure the continued use by government scientific and commercial clients of data produced by Canada's advanced C-band radar instrument.